aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-pictures/insert-a-picture-based-on-cell-reference/_index.md

 {{% alert color="primary" %}}

-Sometimes you have an empty picture and need to show data or contents in the picture by setting a cell reference in the Formula Bar.
+Sometimes you have an empty picture and need to show data or content in the picture by setting a cell reference in the Formula Bar.
 Aspose.Cells supports this feature (Microsoft Excel 2010).

 {{% /alert %}}